 This collection is a little like marmite and people seem to either love or hate it.
 All in all, I think some sections are very poetic, others a bit style over substance.
 On balance, the princess saves herself in this one is still well worth a read if you’re interested in exploring modern poetry.
 It was named Goodreads Poetry Choice Award 2016 so clearly in the end its champions defeated its critics.

 The Poetry Pharmacy stands out from the other four collections I’ve selected here because it’s the most “traditional” poetry collection.
 It’s made up of the most famous and well-respected poetry pieces, both old and new, each with the aim of curing a specific ailment.
 Whilst the others are deeply personal accounts that progress throughout the collection, this is a scattering of lots of different poet’s works.
-What it has in common with milk & honey is that reading this gives the impression that a warm hand has comes out of the page and taken yours.
+The reason that it’s like milk and honey is that reading this gives the impression that a warm hand has comes out of the page and taken yours.
 You start to feel understood.

 As I said in my review, keep this on your bookshelf as you would keep paracetamol in your bathroom cupboard.
 You never know when you’re going to need it but when you do it’ll be right there waiting for you.